-Big-name fashion figures, Hollywood stars, tech company executives, and deep-pocketed patrons of the arts will flood the temporarily red-carpeted steps of the Metropolitan Museum of Art in Manhattan on Monday in camp-inspired wares to celebrate what has been popularly-coined “fashion’s biggest night of the year.”
+Big-name fashion figures, Hollywood stars, tech company executives, and deep-pocketed patrons of the arts were expected to flood the temporarily red-carpeted steps of the Metropolitan Museum of Art in Manhattan on Monday, the first Monday in May, in “time and duration”-inspired wares to celebrate what has been popularly-coined “fashion’s biggest night of the year.”
+(That is, until the annual event was called off due to the spread of COVID-19).
 The high fashion-saturated red carpet of the museum’s annual Costume Institute Gala – which has garnered mainstream media attention, namely by way of live E! broadcasting, in recent years – remains one of the most attention-grabbing in the industry, which is why many brands shell out more than $200,000 for tables at the event.

-The red carpet will inevitably be smattered with garments from Gucci, which is sponsoring this year’s “Camp: Notes on Fashion”-themed museum exhibition.
-More than that, it will be graced by famous figures clad in with garments by the brand sponsoring their attendance; this is a major marketing opportunity for brands, after all.
+The annual red carpet for the Met Gala is inevitably smattered with high-profile attendees and high-fashion garments.
+This year, that would have seen many a celebrity and/or fashion figure in wares by Louis Vuitton, the key sponsor of this year’s “About Time: Fashion and Duration”-themed museum exhibition.
+More than that, it would have been graced by famous figures clad in garments created (and lent) by the brand sponsoring their individual attendance; this is a major marketing opportunity for brands, after all.

 Look beyond the red carpet and you will see that the evening is big business.
 The money raised by way of the gala – some $13.5 million as of 2017 – is enough to fund the Costume Institute’s annual operating budget in its entirety, and so, it is in the interest of the organizers to keep the appeal of the event – which got its start in 1948 when fashion publicist Eleanor Lambert decided to host a fundraising dinner to support the then-newly-founded Costume Institute ahead of the opening of its annual exhibit – intact.